 Have you ever played a board game with a child?

-My son loves to play “Candy Land.”
+My six-year-old son loves to play “Candy Land.”
 The game is simple enough to play: draw a card with a colored square on it, then move your token to the next square that is the indicated color.
 By doing so, you advance around the board until you reach the “King Kandy’s Palace.”
 The first person to reach the palace is the winner.

 However, every time we set up to play, my son wants to start with his piece advanced ahead of mine.
 He doesn’t want to place his token at “Start;” he wants to win, so he frequently gives himself a generous head start.
 However, we all know you can’t start a game from the middle; you must begin at the starting line.

 The situation is similar when you consider the presence of the three colors in your life.
-Doing so helps you determine your strengths and weaknesses (your “starting point”) so that you can map out the appropriate path for growth.
+Doing so helps you determine your strengths and weaknesses (your “starting line”) so that you can map out the appropriate path for growth.

 The process is simple enough:

 Strengthen your spiritual gifts.

 Have you done this and still find your ministry is not as fruitful as you would like it to be?